 In an attempt to shield their funds, assets or estate from the bankruptcy proceedings, people often transfer cash, vehicles or homes to their family members or friends they trust.
 In fact, this does little to protect these assets.
 Even worse, this the bankruptcy court can interpret this as a fraudulent act of hiding assets, which is punishable in itself even though it might not have been your intention.

 Remember that owning assets does not prevent you from filing for bankruptcy and that filing for bankruptcy does not necessarily mean you will lose those assets.
 In fact, most people are allowed to keep their personal assets, so this move can only harm your case.

 Another common misconception is that you have better chances of winning your bankruptcy case if you pay off some of your creditors before filing.
 However, this move could also ruin your case.
 These payments are referred to as preferential transfers and mean that a single creditor has received payment prior to other creditors with the same weight.

 This can result in the bankruptcy trustee suing the creditor to reclaim the money you paid so it can be distributed evenly among all the creditors.
-This, in turn, will significantly delay your case until the issue is resolved.
+Moreover, if this leads your creditors to feel dissatisfied regarding the payment, they might turn to someone like a collection attorney in Denver for getting legal assistance.
+This, in turn, might significantly delay your case until the issue is resolved.